preranashekhar/cross-domain-recommender/movie_recommendation/README.md

 ### File structure
-- recommendation.ipynb - contains notebook that has the implementation for the recommendation system
+- movie_recommendation.ipynb - contains notebook that has the implementation for the recommendation system

 ### Data sources